lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Underlying Components

-A CMS implementation that supports a composite KEM algorithm MUST support at least the following underlying components:

-When a particular Composite KEM OID is supported, an implementation MUST support the corresponding KDF algorithm identifier in {{tab-cms-kdf-wrap}}.

-When a particular Composite KEM OID is supported, an implementation MUST support the corresponding key-encryption algorithm identifier in {{tab-cms-kdf-wrap}}.

-The following table lists the REQUIRED KDF and key-encryption algorithms to preserve security and performance characteristics of each composite algorithm.
+When a particular Composite KEM OID is supported, a CMS implementation MUST support the corresponding KDF and key-encryption algorithms listed in {{tab-cms-kdf-wrap}}, which have been chosen to preserve security and performance characteristics of each composite algorithm.

 | Composite KEM OID                 | KDF         | Key Encryption Alg |